 - internal vascularity requires further workup to exclude a malignant lesion

-- the appearance of intracystic floating balls is rarely seen but is considered characteristic 9
+- intracystic floating balls sign is uncommon but characteristic 9

 CT has high sensitivity in the diagnosis of cystic teratomas 6 though it is not routinely recommended for this purpose owing to its ionising radiation.

 Typically CT images demonstrate fat (areas with very low Hounsfield values), fat-fluid level, calcification (sometimes dentiform), Rokitansky protuberance, and tufts of hair.
 The presence of most of the above tissues is diagnostic of ovarian cystic teratomas in 98% of cases 5.
 Whenever the size exceeds 10 cm or soft tissue plugs and cauliflower appearance with irregular borders are seen, malignant transformation should be suspected 5.

 MR evaluation usually tends to be reserved for difficult cases but is exquisitely sensitive to fat components.
-Both fat suppression techniques and chemical shift artefact can be used to confirm the presence of fat.
+Both fat suppression techniques and chemical shift artifact can be used to confirm the presence of fat.

 Enhancement is also able to identify solid invasive components, and as such can be used to accurately locally stage malignant variants.

 Treatment and prognosis

-Mature ovarian teratomas are slow growing (1-2 mm a year) and, therefore, some advocate nonsurgical management.
+Mature ovarian teratomas are slow-growing (1-2 mm a year) and, therefore, some advocate nonsurgical management.
 Larger lesions are often surgically removed.
-Many recommend annual follow-up for lesions <7 cm to monitor growth, beyond which a resection is advised.
+Many recommend annual follow-up for lesions <7 cm to monitor growth, beyond which resection is advised.